Former Taiwan president Ma leaves for China, likely to meet Xi

 Tsai and her ruling Democratic Progressive Party have repeatedly offered talks with China but been rebuffed, as Beijing views them as dangerous separatists.

 Tsai says only Taiwan's people can decide their future.
 Her government strongly objects to China's sovereignty claims.
-(Reporting by Ben Blanchard and Yimou Lee; Editing by Michael Perry)
+(Reporting by Ben Blanchard and Yimou Lee; Editing by Michael Perry and Hugh Lawson)